adekunle-A/aiprompter/README.md

 ## Somme tools

 This application made use of nosql database(mongodb), tailwind css for styling, nextjs and google authentication for authentication.

+## Some future features

+Profile updates
+Deletion of prompts
+Trained AI sujjestion on prompt creation